pylls/basket2/README.md

  * If your system has busted PMTUD, this probably won't work at all.
 Not my problem.
 Complain to your OS vendor.

+ * This COULD have been based on Trevor Perin's noise protocol framework, but I already had the framing layer design, didn't feel like bolting on PQFS to someone else's protocol, and I had to click on street signs to view said protocol's documentation.

 TODO: